Ford EXP: Mercury LN7

-The Mercury division of Ford Motor Company marketed the EXP as the Mercury LN7, much as the Mercury Lynx was derived from the Ford Escort.
-While sharing a common powertrain with the EXP, the LN7 differed slightly in its styling.
-As with the 1983–1986 Mercury Capri, the LN7 was styled with a convex-curved "bubbleback" backlite.
-In addition, the taillights were tinted black and the grille had slightly different styling having ten grille slats compared to the two of the EXP.
-Engine and transmission developments matched the changes to the EXP.
+The Mercury division of Ford marketed a version of the EXP as the Mercury LN7.
+The differences are limited to badging, trim, and a few unique body parts.
+As with the 1983–1986 Mercury Capri, the LN7 has a rear hatch with a convex-curved "bubbleback" glass backlite.
+Its taillights are tinted black, and the grille has ten slats instead of the two of the EXP.
+The LN7's coefficient of drag ($\scriptstyle C_\mathrm d\,$) is 0.36.
+Engine and transmission developments tracked the changes to the EXP.

+In 1983, in addition to the changes made to the EXP, the woodgrain on the LN7's dash was replaced with black plastic, and the instrument graphics were revised.

 The LN7 sold far under sales projections and was discontinued after the 1983 model year after approximately 40,000 were sold; compared to the rest of the Lincoln-Mercury model line, a two-seat compact sports coupe was relatively out of place.

 TR Performance Package

-The biggest option for 1982 with both EXPs and LN7s was the TR package; this would be available on all model years of both.
-For 1983 the TRX tires also became available mounted onto steel rims.
+A major option for 1982 was the TR package, which was offered in all model years of both cars.
+The TR package featured Michelin TRX metric tires on 365 mm diameter wheels.
+For 1983, TRX tires became available mounted on steel rims.

-The TR package featured special Michelin TRX tires of a special metric size of 365 mm diameter wheels.
-These tires performed well, but were made only by Michelin and with an extremely soft rubber compound.
-All these factors made for sticky cornering but they turn to dust under hard braking and wear fast.
-TRX tires have generally not been manufactured since the 1990s, meaning that they may no longer be used, even perfectly stored TRX tires are typically found with severe rotting/checking.
-Due to the nature of the TRX wheels they can't be resized to 14-inch standards either, making the TRX wheels near useless.
+TRX tires were made with an extremely soft rubber compound that resulted in good cornering performance, but that also made them prone to rapid wear.
+TRX tires were mainly produced by Michelin, and have not been manufactured since the 1990s, and so cannot be replaced.
+Even perfectly stored TRX tires typically exhibit severe rotting and/or checking.
+Since the metric-dimension TRX wheels cannot mount tires sized in inches, TRX wheels are now obsolete.

-The other TR equipment pieces were:
+The TR Performance Package also included: